-Supervision may, for the purpose of PACFA Registration renewal, take the form of individual or small group sessions.
+Supervision may, for the purpose of PACFA Registration renewal, take the form of individual or small group (6 or less supervisees) sessions.
 It is strongly recommended that practitioners with a full practice seek additional hours of supervision proportional to the client practice hours they accrue.

 Members and Registrants who are eligible to claim Peer Supervision may claim a maximum of 50% of the required 10 (or 15) hours of supervision as Peer Supervision.
 Where supervision is not peer supervision, both individual and group supervision are accepted.

 Peer supervision is a formal process where therapists contract to provide collegial critiquing and enhancement of each other’s clinical client work.
 Colleagues or peers work together for mutual benefit, rotating the roles of supervisor and supervisee.
 Peer supervision can be undertaken as a dyad or within a small group of no more than 6 members.

 Peer supervision will only be accepted for those Registrants who have been listed as Clinical Registrants with PACFA continuously for at least 5 years prior to the commencement of peer supervision.
 Where a Registrant has not been listed as a Clinical Registrant with PACFA for 5 years prior to the commencement of peer supervision, evidence of prior eligibility for clinical registration (i.e. evidence that the Registrant had completed 750 post-qualifying client contact hours linked to 75 hours of post-qualifying supervision hours) AND evidence of the 5 years supervised practice since becoming eligible for clinical registration is to be provided, in order to be eligible to claim Peer Supervision.